ReflectionHLE/ReflectionHLE/README.md

 (Steam, IndieGameStand).
 Note that this support is essentially a bonus, and it's still recommended to use the data from a supported DOS version.
 A great deal of updates were for sound playback support, but there's more than that.
+* Also, as of this release of Reflection Keen, this will *not* work with the 2015 re-release as downloaded from Steam on Windows, due to minor differences in GAMETEXT.KDR.
+These are a couple of text bugs, that should be corrected if the game is downloaded using the Linux (or Mac) client, but they haven't been carried over to Windows so far.
 * Further note that kdreams.cfg is updated after manually closing the game window, *only* if the 2015 data is used.
 * Compatibility with saved games from the 2015 re-release is more-or-less